-America in One Room (A1R) brought together a nationally representative sample of 526 registered voters on Sept 19-Sept 22, 2019 at the Gaylord Texan Resort in Grapevine, Texas for a bipartisan discussion about the major issues of the 2020 presidential election.
+In September 2019, America in One Room (A1R) brought together a nationally representative sample of 523 registered voters for a bipartisan discussion about the most important issues of the 2020 presidential election.
 NORC at the University of Chicago partnered with Stanford University, By the People Productions, and Helena to recruit the representative sample and conduct pre-and post-event surveys.

 The 2019 A1R event used a survey method called Deliberative Polling® that measures public opinion on core issues before and after an event.
 The issues discussed at A1R—immigration, the economy, health care, the environment, and foreign policy—were chosen based on data from a previous NORC survey on top priorities for U.S. voters in the 2020 elections.

 A1R employed an experimental design using treatment and control groups.
 Members of the treatment group were invited to participate in A1R as a delegate.
 Members of the control group were not.
 Both groups comprised a nationally representative sample of registered voters selected using stratified random sampling from NORC's probability-based AmeriSpeak® Panel.
 We surveyed the treatment and control groups before and after the event.
 The surveys were designed to measure shifts in opinion and knowledge that might occur between their fielding.
 The result was an unprecedented, scientific look at what Americans really believe when given a chance to think deeply and engage with different opinions.